 - Continuous improvement of WAS publications to align with membership demands

 - Develop mechanisms to effectively engage students in WAS activities to increase student membership and increase transition rates of student members to full members

-Develop consistent and effective strategy for Chapters to support the Society and contribute to increased membership
+- Develop consistent and effective strategy for Chapters to support the Society and contribute to increased membership

 - Ensure global representation in the Society’s governance

-Maintain a sustainable business model
+- Maintain a sustainable business model